Camila Machín

-Camila Machín (born 3 September 1994) is an Argentinian born, Italian field hockey player.
+Camila Machín (born 3 September 1994) is an Italian-Argentine field hockey player.

 Personal life

-Camila Machín was born and raised in San Miguel de Tucumán.
+Machín was born and raised in San Miguel de Tucumán, to an Italian Argentine family.

 Career

 Argentina

 In 2018, Machín made her international debut for the Argentine national team, Las Leonas.
 She was a member of the team at the XI South American Games in Cochabamba where she won a gold medal.

 Italy

 Following a four-year hiatus from international hockey, Machín returned to the world stage with the Italian national team in 2022.

 She made her debut with Italy at the EuroHockey Championship Qualifiers in Vilnius.
 She went on to represent the team again at the inaugural edition of the FIH Nations Cup in Valencia.